-Spring has officially sprung and summer is right around the corner — which means we’re looking ahead to those inevitable days spent at the beach, where the not-yet-tanned flesh of our bellies might be exposed.
+Summer is officially in full swing — which means we’re looking at inevitable days spent at the beach, where the not-yet-tanned flesh of our bellies might be exposed.
 It can be stressful, to say the least, to bare your belly at the beach.
 However, there’s plenty of time to get a jump-start on whittling your midsection so you can hit the beach with confidence come summer.

 Here are a few very simple ways to trim your tummy in time for warm weather.

 Let’s say you’re tipping the scales at 220, and you have a mad desire to shed 20 pounds.
 Workout and weight-loss professionals propose the path toward losing that 20 lbs is simple as consuming the amount of calories appropriate for the desired bodyweight.
 Consult this helpful weight loss calculator to determine how many calories you should be eating on a daily basis to reach your weight loss goals.

 Having said all that: There’s much more to losing belly fat that simply eating fewer calories.
 Quality over quantity is what matters most when it comes to losing stubborn belly fat.
 Which brings us to…

 For too long, health professionals had us believe that eating fat would make us fat.
 Makes sense right?
 Wrong.
 In fact, experts now agree that a diet full of healthy fats can help slim your waist line.
 How?
 Because healthy fats not only make food taste good, but they keep us feeling fuller, longer, which means we’re less likely to overeat processed, sugary foods (the real culprit of stubborn belly fat).